 What blogging for Yoast brought me

 When I started my blog series over a month ago here on Yoast.com, I was excited to start.
 As I was struggling to get that first post written, Marieke told me to stop my perfectionism from ruling me.
 “There’s a blog team that will edit your posts if necessary,” she told me.
 And she was right.
-We have an amazing blog team and I’ve become a frequent visitor to their office the last few weeks.
+We have an amazing blog team and I’ve become a frequent visitor to their office over the last few weeks.
 I meet with them to brainstorm, to explain my struggles or to ask for help.
 This collaboration led me to a big change for my personal blog as well: I now have my blog team.

 Create a blog team

-That’s right; I’ve created my a blog team.
+That’s right; I’ve created my blog team.
 Sounds pretty professional, right?
 I didn’t do it on purpose by the way, but that sounds less professional.
 I’ve acquired people around me without them actively knowing I consider them a member of my blog team.